The Sacramento Commercial Real Estate Market

 - The Sacramento-Roseville-Arden-Arcade MSA boasts a GDP of $189.6 billion, up from $149 billion since 2010.

-- The metropolitan area boasts prominent educational institutions, including California State University - Sacramento, the University of California - Davis, and American River College.
+- There are 19 major public and private universities and colleges in Sacramento County, including California State University - Sacramento, the University of California - Davis, and American River College.

 - Nearly 38% of the residents hold bachelor's or postgraduate degrees.